processing/p5.js/src/README.md

 Public APIs which are exposed to users of the p5.js should use short, clear, declarative function names.
 If the name of a public API function is longer than one or two words, it may be worth carefully considering whether the API should be restructured.

 Internal APIs which are not exposed to the user but are used for coordination within the library should generally as constructor functions which can be exported across module boundaries.
 Those constructors are often attached to the `p5` constructor as a form of namespacing, but otherwise do not meaningfully act as methods that reference the host object.
-In cases where a `p5` object is needed inside a constructor, an instance will be passed as a creation argument.
+In cases where a `p5` object is needed inside a constructor, an instance will be explicitly passed as an input argument.

 The above are guidelines, and in practice there may be occasional exceptions.